 From 1965 onwards Tacoma Community College has been committed to providing exceptional education to the inhabitants of Tacoma, WA.
 Its convenient location has made it accessible for many individuals.
 The college provides over 60 practical career focused Associate degrees and Certificates, along with four Bachelor of Applied Science degrees.
 Among others students can earn an associate degree in Business Management, Legal Support Services, and Dentistry.
 At Tacoma you’ll be equipped with the necessary tools to excel in your chosen career and future pursuits.
 It serves as a platform where potential students can gain the necessary skills, understanding, and credentials essential for achieving success.

 Salary After Attending: $65,797

-Lake Washington Institute of Technology is a private, for-profit college.
+Lake Washington Institute of Technology is a private for profit college.
 Lake Washington Institute of Technology has been recognized by students, businesses, the community, and peers in the industry for its innovative workforce education.
-Lake Washington Institute of Technology has over 40 undergraduate degree programs that are all designed to help students acquire skills that are in demand in the workforce.
+Lake Washington Institute of Technology boasts over 40 undergraduate degree programs, all meticulously crafted to impart skills highly valued in the current job market.
 These include fields like liberal arts, technology, business, and applied sciences.
 The college is committed to helping their graduates find jobs in the region and beyond.
 They offer career services and connections to employers, who often hire their graduates.

 6. Renton Technical College